prebid/prebid.github.io/dev-docs/show-prebid-ads-on-amp-pages.md

 This is the creative that your Ad Ops team needs to upload to the ad server (it's also documented at [Setting up Prebid for AMP in DFP]({{site.github.url}}/adops/setting-up-prebid-for-amp-in-dfp.html)).

-It works by calling out to the cache on a [Prebid Server][PBS] instance, which will handle the communication via [AMP RTC][RTC-Overview].

 {: .alert.alert-success :}
-You can always get the latest version of the creative code below from [the AMP example creative file in our GitHub repo](https://github.com/prebid/prebid-universal-creative/blob/master/template/amp/dfp-creative.js).
+You can always get the latest version of the creative code below from [the AMP example creative file in our GitHub repo](https://github.com/prebid/prebid-universal-creative/blob/master/template/amp/dfp-creative.html).

 {% highlight html %}